Advantages and disadvantages of Drupal

 - Professional online community.
 Although there are more fans of Joomla and WordPress, the online community of Drupal has a large number of professional programmers.

 The above-mentioned advantages allow comfortable working with the structure and content of the site easily and quickly adapted and possibilities of CMS coding for specific needs of the customer site, and then to extend and supplement them.
 If you create sites on Drupal you will experience the full potential of a website.

 Disadvantages of Drupal

-- Difficulty with familiarization.
+- The difficulty with familiarization.
 For those users who have not previously built a site, the creation and promotion of a site using Drupal can be difficult.
 While it will not take long to master the basic functions of the system, to fully understand it may take you several months.

 - Advanced interface.
 Professional construction systems make Drupal difficult to master.
 Due to its complex interface, it is not very intuitive.